Counter fraud and corruption

 • dishonest behaviour by a member of staff or a council contractor

-If you have any concerns, you can report fraud confidentially by sending us a message.
+If you have any concerns, you can report fraud confidentially.
 Any concerns you have will be treated confidentially.

-If you have a concern about housing tenancy fraud, including sub letting or abuse of the right to buy scheme, contact us by sending us a message.
+If you have a concern about housing tenancy fraud, including sub letting or abuse of the right to buy scheme, contact us.
 We will pass on the details to the relevant housing association for them to investigate.

 Victim of fraud